nubenetes/awesome-kubernetes/docs/golang.md

 - [gnet](https://github.com/panjf2000/gnet) 🚀 gnet is a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go./ gnet
 - [dsa0x/sicher](https://github.com/dsa0x/sicher) Sicher is a go module that allows secure storage of encrypted credentials in a version control system.
 - [ggicci/httpin: HTTP Input for Go](https://github.com/ggicci/httpin) Decode an HTTP request into a custom struct
+- [kubernetes-sigs/e2e-framework](https://github.com/kubernetes-sigs/e2e-framework) A Go framework for end-to-end testing of components running in Kubernetes clusters.
+- [forbearing/k8s](https://github.com/forbearing/k8s) This Go library implements various handlers to more easily manipulate kubernetes resources such as pods, deployments, etc, inside or outside a Kubernetes cluster

 ## Go packages
 - [cap](https://github.com/hashicorp/cap) A collection of authentication Go packages related to OIDC, JWKs and Distributed Claims.